 5. Benelli R1

 The Benelli R1 semi-automatic rifle was introduced in 2003.
-I haven't heard a lot about it from hunters yet, but Benelli is a respected name, well-known for their excellent autoloading shotguns.
-Early reviews of this odd-looking rifle sounded promising.
+Benelli is a respected name, well-known for their excellent autoloading shotguns.
+Reviews of this odd-looking rifle sounded promising.
 The R1 is available in 30-06, 300 Win Mag, and 338 Win Mag.
-Tactical versions in 5.56x45mm NATO also listed in 2012.
+Tactical versions in 5.56x45mm NATO also listed in 2013.